pja6/pja6/README.md

 ### A little About Me:

-I'm currently a PostBac at EWU studying Computer Science.
+I'm currently a Master's student at EWU studying Cyber Security.
 My github is mostly full of projects completed during the school year, though I hope to find time to start adding some of my own personal ones too!

 Some of my interests include Web & Software Dev, but I'm also learning a lot about databases, cybersecurity and dev ops which has been really cool!